csci104/site/homework/hw1/index.md

    If you have a work folder `cs104` and clone your personal repo `hw-username` under it (i.e., `cs104/hw-username`), whenever you want to clone some other repository (such as `resources`), you'll need to do it back up in the `cs104` folder or another location, **not** in the `hw-username` folder.
 2. Your repository may not be ready immediately but be sure to create your GitHub account and fill out the GitHub information form linked to at the end of [lab 1]({{ site.baseurl }}/labs/lab1/).

+- [ ] Agree that you'll never clone a repository into another.

 ### Skeleton Code

 On many occasions we will want to distribute skeleton code, tests, and other pertinent files.